Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

    I cannot find the .whl feel you are trying to install

-In many cases can be solved by starting a new chat window, or, as stated previously, wait for the system issue to be resolved.
+In many cases this can be solved by starting a new chat window, or, as stated previously, wait for the system issue to be resolved.

 LLM is generating code but not executing it